 Let’s take a closer look at the different ways a ragdoll owner must care for their cat.

 Compared to other cats coats, the ragdoll cat’s coat doesn’t require a lot of treatment as they don’t have an inner layer of hair.
 Basic brushing which can take you 5-10 minutes twice a week is perfect.
 This will help with the problem of shedding.

 Apart from brushing they tend to not need baths often but this depends on how you care for them and the environment that they live in.
 If your ragdoll’s coat gets dirty often you should bathe her every2-3 month.
 Be sure to completely blow-dry the hair as any dampness can be a breathing ground for bacteria and infections

 2. Establish routines

 Cats respond extremely well to routines as they are pets of habit.
 This is why you need to routine train them so that they can adjust and become familiar to their daily lifestyle.
 Some of the daily routines include:

-- Brushing and cleaning – these are essential practices that must become routine in the cats life.
+Brushing and cleaning – these are essential practices that must become routine in the cat’s life.
 The sooner you set the structure of routine the sooner they will become used to it.
-Brushing of the hair is essential and cats do like it as it relaxes them, doing it at a specific day of the week will alert the cat of what is required.
+Brushing of the hair is essential and cats do like it as it relaxes them, doing it on a specific day of the week will alert the cat of what is required.
 Making the process simple for both you and the feline.